DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

         make install T=x86_64-native-linuxapp-gcc

 #.
 Enable hugepages.
-Refer to the  *Intel® DPDK Getting Started Guide* for instructions on
+Refer to the  *DPDK Getting Started Guide* for instructions on
-    how to use hugepages in the Intel® DPDK.
+    how to use hugepages in the DPDK.

 #.
 Run TestPMD.
-Refer to *Intel® DPDK TestPMD Application User Guide* for detailed parameter usage.
+Refer to *DPDK TestPMD Application User Guide* for detailed parameter usage.

     .. code-block:: console